christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Galatia, or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia.

-'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians (Josephus.
-Vol. 5: Antiquities: 8:2:5, pp. 593-595).
-The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
-In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
-Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.
-The Bosphorus Kingdom that Asander ruled over was also known as the Kingdom of the Cimmerian Bosphorus.

-As for the term 'Hebrew", it comes from the Celts as well, who called themselves Iberi.
-The name of Abaris the Hyperborean, a Druid priest who was Pythagoras's teacher shows this.
-Iber was sometimes rendered as Aber or Heber and is pronounced as Hebrew in the Hebrew languages.
-Hyperborea, which just like Atlantis, was another name for Ireland.
-The word Atlantis means 'The Island of Atlas'.
-The titan Atlas was a key figure in Greek mythology and is depicted as being the bearer of the heavens.
-According to early Greek mythology, Atlas lived on the island of Hyperborea.
-Over time Hyperborea became Hybernia or Hibernia, the Roman name for Ireland.
-Iber is an ethnonym that shows up in areas where the Celtic people settled (Ebro river, Iberia, Hibernia, etc.).

-Abel and Cain are just a copy of Romulus and Remus.
-Judas Iscariot is a copy of Brutus.
-Genesis 4:5-31.
-Enoch, Irad, Mehujael, Methuselah, Lamech, Seth, Enosh, Kenan, Mahalalel, are copies of Titus Livy's Regal Rome of the seven kings.

 Russian historian and mathematician Anatoly Fomenko wrote several books where he claimed that the city of Yoros = Jerusalem = Troy and it was situated on the eastern, Asiatic shore of Bosphorus, closer to the Black